joshuboi77/Karasu/README.md

 ```

 This will:
+1. Detect existing package structure (if any) or create flat structure
-1. Create a `main.py` template
+2. Create a `main.py` template (placed in package directory if package exists, otherwise at root)
-2. Prompt for tool name, description, and version
+3. Prompt for tool name, description, and version
-3. Set up complete `pyproject.toml` with entry point (Feza-compatible)
+4. Set up complete `pyproject.toml` with package-aware entry point (Feza-compatible)
-4. Configure all formatting infrastructure
+5. Configure all formatting infrastructure

 **Non-interactive mode:**
 ```bash